openstack-archive/mogan/README.rst

 Nimble
 ======

-Nimble aims to separate bare metal computing management from Nova, which is designed specifically for BMs, so we can provide a more lightweight and convenient platform with more advanced features by leveraging Ironic.
+Nimble is a project dedicated for bare metal computing management, which is designed specifically for BMs, so we can provide a more lightweight and convenient platform with more advanced features by leveraging Ironic.
 Besides this, we also plan to support RSD(Rack Scale Design), so we can not only